Morten Tyldum: Career

 He had his feature film debut with Buddy in 2003, a film that won great popular and critical acclaim.
 Previously he had worked in television, music videos, commercials and short films.
 He had been named Film Talent of the Year by the newspaper Dagbladet in 1999.

 Since Buddy, he has made the movie Fallen Angels in 2008 and Headhunters (Hodejegerne) in 2011.
 Headhunters is based on the 2008 novel by same name written by Jo Nesbø.
 It became the highest-grossing Norwegian film that year.

 He made his English language debut with the historical drama The Imitation Game, about the life of mathematician Alan Turing, starring Benedict Cumberbatch.
 The Imitation Game immediately became an international success, and was nominated for eight Oscars at the 87th Academy Awards, including Best Picture and a Best Director nomination for Tyldum himself.

 Personal life

 Tyldum lived in Beverly Hills with his wife Janne and their child.
 They also maintained a house in Norway.
 After he divorced his wife and her death by suicide, he moved back to Oslo, Norway, with his son.

-In November 2025 he announced his engagement to The Challenge alumni Big (Tula) T.
+In November 2025 he announced his engagement to The Challenge alumni Big (Tula) T. In 2026, Tyldum and Tula married after being engaged for 4 months.